devcode1981/File-Provider-Storage/README.md

   loaded
 - No unified configuration management for GitLab and gitlab-shell (handled by Omnibus)
-- No privilege separation between Ruby, Postgres and Redis
+- No privilege separation between Ruby, Postgres, and Redis
 - No easy upgrades
-- Need to download and compile new gems ('bundle install') on each upgrade
+- Need to download and compile new gems (`bundle install`) on each upgrade

 ## License